↖ Homepage of the site 'What to do with your life?'

 •

-People invest their time in the game of alliancess, with a view to conquering positions of power, or simply to denigrate.
+Individuals spend their time on the game of alliances, to gain positions of power, or simply to belittle others.

 •